-Currently more than 90% of our 2,000 miles of waterways are available for boaters to enjoy as normal.
+Currently the vast majority of our 2,000 miles of waterways are available for boaters to enjoy as normal.

-Elsewhere on the canal network we are monitoring reservoir holdings, feeder inflows and canal demands extremely closely to understand the risks to other parts of the network.
+Elsewhere on the canal network we're monitoring reservoir holdings, feeder inflows and canal demands extremely closely to understand the risks to other parts of the network.

 Our website is a great source of information on the latest water resource position and any boating advice/restrictions.
 Our water management team produces a monthly reservoir watch on the site, which gives details of reservoir holdings across the network.
 Or you can contact your local office to subscribe to notifications in a particular area.

 Boaters have an important role to play in efficient water management.
 You can help us by: